Evaluation and Research:

-Melanie Kitchener – Senior Consultant
+Melanie Kitchener – Principal Consultant

 Melanie leads Coffey’s work on communication evaluations and has managed or contributed to about 50 evaluation projects.
 Melanie’s expertise lies in the design and implementation of research methods to evaluate the effectiveness and efficiency of communication activities intended to raise awareness, inform, generate debate or support behaviour change.
 Melanie has an MBA from Henley Business School and post-graduate and UK Chartered Institute qualifications in marketing.
 She is a native English speaker and knows Dutch, French and German.
 She enjoys swimming, reading and summer, and has two primary school age children.

 Andrea has lead or contributed substantially to over 30 evaluation assignments for the European Commission.
 She is an expert in development and application of evaluation methodologies to assess the impact of programmes and activities.
 She has also delivered training sessions and presented on conferences on various evaluation-related topics.
 Andrea holds a masters’ degree in public opinion analysis and has published several scholarly articles on media and political processes in Latin America.
 Andrea is bilingual in English and Spanish.
 She plays field hockey and loves classic screwball comedies.